Celebrate life through the inspiring music performance of Dr. Arthur Scott, and consider taking piano lessons to enhance your musical journey.

 In a world of digital screens, the recital offers a rare moment of “human” recognition.
 Having an audience applaud their specific effort provides a level of validation that social media likes cannot replicate.

-Copyright 2026, Dr. Arthur George Scott
+Copyright 2026, Dr. Arthur Scott

 Flexible Scheduling